levibostian/ExpressjsBlanky/ansible/README.md

 * Allow all

 Along with the firewall, you can setup [DigitalOcean monitoring](https://www.digitalocean.com/docs/monitoring/) to get notified when things like CPU usage spikes happen on the server.

+### Postgres create new databases

+This playbook is the boilerplate code to create new databases for your postgres database.
+These playbooks will create the database and run commands to secure it.

+To run this playbook, I have created a script to help make this simple. `./ansible/db_server_setup/run.sh`

+> Note: You will be asked for a "BECOME password".
+Enter in the password you have entered for `trunk_password` in the config file.

 # Assumptions